andersberliner/smelling_sepsis/README.md

 Graciously, Specific Technologies provided me the raw data from their publication which I used to try out new approaches to their multi-class classification problem.

+### Project Definition

+My capstone project was to use machine learning technique to see how quickly and how accurately I could diagnose sepsis.

 ## <a name="cascadeseries"></a> Designing a Cascading, Series Model

 To build a model that will function appropriately on-board a piece of diagnostic equiment, it needs to provide the answers to all three of detection, gram, indentification questions as well as handle incoming data the same way it would be received in real time.
 To do this, I built a custom a **cascading, series model**, which I explain below.

 ### Cascading

 It's a cascading model because, at each timestep, it answers the three questions in series and feeds the results of each forward (down the psuedo decision tree).
 At each timestep, the model predicts detection first, and feeds the probability of positive as a feature to the gram model.
 The gram model, similarly, feeds the gram positive and gram negative probabilities forward to the classification model, and the classification model also accepts the detection positive probability.
-This is shown diagramatically in Figure Three.
+This is shown diagramatically in [Figure Three](fig03).

-#### Figure Three - Classification Cascade
+#### <a name="fig03"></a> Figure Three - Classification Cascade
 *Cascading models for classification.
 At each timestep, a detection model first predicts probabilities of each case.
 The positive detection probability is fed forwad to the gram model, and the gram positive and gram negative probabilities (again, the control probability is omitted to maintain linear independence of the features) to the classification model.*
 ![Figure Three - cascade](img/cascade.png)